Cascoda/cascoda-sdk/docs/reference/cmake-configuration.md

 Incompatible with CASCODA_BUILD_SECURE_LWM2M.

+This option also disables the Test15-4 low-level debug interface globally, which breaks targets such as `mac-dongle`.
+It also prevents running commands with Wing Commander.

 ### CASCODA_BUILD_LWIP

 Build the [LWIP](https://savannah.nongnu.org/projects/lwip/) libraries and binaries, and internally modify the build of other systems to support it.